 Revenue, especially for SaaS companies, can be a deceptive metric.
-SaaS companies can have a mix of services, recurring, and one-time revenues that can be contracted, billed, or realised.
-To cut the noise from the clutter, focus on MRR.
+SaaS companies can have revenues that can be contracted, billed, or realised.
+To cut the noise from the clutter, focus or

-Metric Notes Benchmark (if applicable) MRR For a SaaS business, monthly recurring revenue is a much more valuable metric to track than traditional revenue.
+Metric Notes MRR For a SaaS business, monthly recurring revenue is a much more valuable metric to track than traditional revenue.
 It's the total revenue you received during the month that came from recurring subscriptions.
-Important to track different types of MRR - Last 5 Year Averages Seed: \$0-50K MRR Series A: \$50-200K MRR Series B: \$200-500K MRR Existing MRR Monthly revenue from your current users.
+Important to track different types of MRR - Existing MRR Monthly revenue from your current users.
 (Baseline to grow from) New MRR MRR generated by new customers.
-(Note: measure marketing spends against New MRR) Median 70-60% of MRR (When MRR is <\$250K) 50% of MRR (When MRR is >\$1M) Expansion MRR Additional MRR from existing customers.
-Median ~30% of MRR, when total MRR is ~\$1-2M Lost MRR Lost MRR from cancellations & downgrades.
-Determines churn rate Contraction MRR Lost MRR from customers who downgraded.
-30% of Lost MRR
+(Note: measure marketing spends against New MRR) Expansion MRR Additional MRR from existing customers.
+Lost MRR Lost MRR from cancellations & downgrades.
+Contraction MRR Lost MRR from customers who downgraded.